Prepare for Orientation

 - A printed copy of the confirmation email for your Orientation reservation.

-- Your parking permit (included with your confirmation) and driving directions.
+- Your parking permit (emailed to you one week prior to your session) and driving directions.

 - If you have not yet submitted your completed Health History & Immunization Form to UND Student Health Services, you may bring it with you to Orientation.
 However, it is highly recommended that you submit it in advance so it can be verified.